-Tasks on the same priority level are started depending on their order of activation according to the FIFO mechanism, whereby extended tasks in the waiting state do not block the start of subsequent tasks of identical priority.
+Tasks on the same priority level are started depending on their order of activation, whereby extended tasks in the waiting state do not block the start of subsequent tasks of identical priority.

 A pre-empted task is considered to be the first task in the ready list of its current priority.